sysprog21/srv32/README.md

     # copy queue.elf
     cp Demo/examples/queue.elf ${path_of_srv32}/sw/queue/.

-    # update the example in sw folder
+    # update the example in sw directory
     cd ${path_of_srv32}/sw && make update

     # run the example for RTL and ISS simulator